 Neck stubble is quite easy to miss.
 A few days after you trim your goatee you may feel as though you want to rest on your laurels.

 It’s easy to let things slide.
-The goatee itself may look perfectly fine, but tilt your head up and you may find neck stubble starting to rear its ugly head.
+The goatee itself may look perfectly fine, but tilt your head up and you may find neck stubble starting to rear.

 Removing neck stubble and defining a proper neckline is an important aspect of it.
 The shorter a beard is, the less acceptable neck stubble becomes.
 This is simply because it becomes more visible.